adamluzsi/frameless/docs/ADR/package-name-suffix.md

 However, when using such suffixes, there is a risk of name collision with other packages, including those in the standard library.

-The frameless project has a package named "httputil", which overlap with the "httputil" package in the standard library.
+The frameless project has a package named "httpkit", which overlap with the "httpkit" package in the standard library.
 This could cause a developer to import the wrong package unintentionally, when they use code formatting tools.

 ## Decision